 Our approach to learning is friendly, supportive and participative.
 The Chartered Manager degree apprentice programme encourages active involvement and fosters a lively exchange of ideas and knowledge.
 There will be opportunity to showcase your ideas to your employers, peers and academic tutors at the Annual Business Conference.

-- Keep regular contact with your academic mentor, especially while undertaking your work-based learning project in the final year.
+Keep regular contact with your mentor, especially while undertaking your work-based learning project in the final year.

-Following on from the achievement of your honours degree and Chartered Management Status you are then eligible for apprenticeship certification involving an end-point assessment.
+Following on from the achievement of your honours degree and level 5 CMI Diploma you will then be eligible for level 6 apprenticeship certification involving an end-point assessment.